jstoobysmith/PhyslibVerso/README.md

 2. Have the ability to see those claims which are not associated with anything, and those which are in the halo of Physlib (i.e. could be formalized next).
 3. Have a 'reviewed' tag on everything in Physlib but not PhyslibAlpha.
+4. New pages have to be added via adding Lean code to Physlib or PhyslibAlpha.
+Can we try and do this from the wiki?